-With care funding plans, like a conventional annuity, you pay a lump sum to an insurance company who then pay you a guaranteed income for the rest of your life to help you pay for your care costs.
+With care funding plans, like a conventional annuity, you pay a lump sum to an insurance company who then pay a guaranteed income for the rest of your life to help pay for your care costs.
 You can also choose for the income level to increase, to help offset the impact of inflation or increases in care costs.

-Most people who choose this option like it because it helps protect them from the financial uncertainty associated with long term care costs and helps safeguard against running out of money and eroding their assets and their estate.
+Many people who choose this option like it because it helps protect them from the financial uncertainty associated with long term care costs and helps safeguard against running out of money and eroding their assets and their estate.

 The income payments on a care funding plan are normally paid directly to the care provider.
 If paid to a registered care provider, these plans also benefit from a favourable tax treatment.
-Find out more about care fund plans.
+Find out more about care funding plans.